Cosmic Web Dissection in Fuzzy Dark Matter Cosmologies: Cosmic Web Statistics At High Redshift

-To quantify the dependence of log overdensity medians on cosmology over a range of redshifts, in Fig. \ref{f_dens_pdfs_medians} we plot the median of the log overdensity PDFs for filaments, walls and voids.
-We refrain from showing the node medians (at around $1+\delta \sim 300$), which exhibit little variation with cosmology for redshifts $z\sim 3.4-5.6$, a consequence of the near-constancy of the virial density (cf. Eq. \eqref{e_bryan}) above $z\sim 3$.
-For filaments, walls and voids, the shifting of the median to higher overdensity values with decreasing axion mass $m$ is very pronounced, with increases up to $\sim 55$\% in the case of voids across most of the investigated redshift range.
-Void overdensity medians decrease as the Universe evolves, in agreement with the simplified picture of voids becoming more and more devoid of matter as demonstrated in Fig. \ref{f_vol_mass_fracs} \citep[see also][]{Haarlem_1993, Weygaert_2008}.
-On the other hand, filament and wall overdensity medians drop less quickly with decreasing $z$, especially below $z\sim 4.3$ where they flatten off.
-In fact, the CDM filament median seems to increase with decreasing $z$, a trend that is more pronounced at lower redshifts of $z\lesssim 2$ \citep{Cautun_2014}.
-While walls in CDM peak below the mean background density of the Universe as already predicted in the Zel'dovich framework \citep{Pogosyan_1998}, the rather extreme cFDM model with $m=10^{-22}$ eV has its log overdensity peak shifted up to $1+\delta \sim 1.1$ at $z\sim 5.6$.
+To quantify the dependence of log overdensity means on cosmology over a range of redshifts, in Fig. \ref{f_dens_pdfs_medians} we plot the mean of the log overdensity PDFs for filaments, walls and voids.
+We refrain from showing node means.
+Beyond $z\sim 3$, node means attain values $1+\delta \sim 300$ and due to the near-constancy of the virial collapse threshold $\Delta_{\text{vir}}$ (cf. Eq. \eqref{e_bryan}) above $z\sim 3$, they exhibit little variation with redshift and cosmology.
+Below $z\sim 3$, node means grow in tandem with $\Delta_{\text{vir}}$.
+For filaments, walls and voids, the shifting of the mean to higher overdensities with decreasing axion mass $m$ is very pronounced, with increases up to $\sim 55$\% in the case of voids.
+Void overdensity means decrease as the Universe evolves, in agreement with the simplified picture of voids becoming more and more devoid of matter as demonstrated in Fig. \ref{f_vol_mass_fracs} \citep[see also][]{Haarlem_1993, Weygaert_2008}.
+On the other hand, filament and wall overdensity means drop less quickly with decreasing $z$ and even increase below a cosmology- and resolution scale-dependent redshift.
+For instance, the CDM filament mean starts increasing below $z\sim 3$, a trend that grows more pronounced towards lower redshift \citep[also see][]{Cautun_2014}.
+At high redshift, walls peak below the mean background density of the Universe as already predicted in the Zel'dovich framework \citep{Pogosyan_1998}.
+However, the means cross the $\delta = 0$ line at lower redshift, namely at $z=3$ for CDM and $z=1.3$ for the rather extreme cFDM model with $m=10^{-22}$ eV.
+The growth of the filament and wall means with cosmic time at lower redshift is a result of the mass in the filamentary and wall networks getting concentrated in fewer but more massive structures.